mlkremer/thrreg/README.md

 ```

 ## Usage
-This example performs the empirical work reported in Hansen (2000).
+This example performs the empirical work reported in Hansen (2000) and prints
+the LaTeX output to `output/output.tex`:
 ```r
 library(thrreg)